ElnuDev/soudan/README.md

 # soudan
-A Rust-based comment server using SQLite and GraphQL.
+A Rust-based comment server using SQLite and an intuitive REST API.